-The primary goal of this ambulance will be to provide safe, reliable, and timely healthcare access to patients across Kentucky and surrounding areas.
-This unit will be staffed by Emergency Medical Technicians and Paramedics providing Advanced Life Support (ALS) services.
+The primary goal of the ambulance is to provide safe, reliable, timely healthcare access to patients across Kentucky and surrounding areas.
+These units will be staff by subspecialty care teams, including EMTs, Paramedics, RNs, Perfusionist as well as others based on the services being offered.